allen-ajith/allen-ajith.github.io/_posts/2023-09-18-ml-resources.md

 #### What next **pt.2**?

-Making projects and reading research papers helps you understand the latest advancements in the field.
+Making projects and reading research papers will help you understand the latest advancements in the field.
 Try implementing the code from these papers to see how it works in practice.

+All the best!